gbif/vocabulary/vocabulary-importer/README.md

 * *--hiddenLabelsPath, -hp (Optional)*

     Path of the CSV that contains the hidden labels of the vocabulary

 * *--csvDelimiter, -d  (Optional)*

     Delimiter of the CSV files for concepts and hidden labels.
 If not specified it uses a comma (",").
     Note that some delimiters may need to be escaped for Java, e.g.: \\\\|

 * *--listDelimiter, -ld (Optional)*

     Delimiter to specify multiple values in the alternative labels.
 If not specified it uses a pipe ("|").
     Note that some delimiters may need to be escaped for Java, e.g.: \\\\|

 * *--apiUrl, -a*

     Base URL of the vocabulary API where the vocabulary will be created, e.g.: https://api.gbif-dev.org/v1/

 * *--apiUser, -au*

     User for the API.
 It has to be a vocabulary admin

 * *--apiPassword, -ap*

     Password of the user.
 It has to be blank in the command and it will be prompted on the console

 * *--encoding, -enc*

     Encoding of the CSV files.
 If not specified it uses UTF-8

+* *--importHiddenLabelsOnly, -hlo*

+    Flag to indicate the import of only hidden labels to exising concepts

 For example:

 ```
 java -jar vocabulary-importer/target/vocabulary-importer-0.37-SNAPSHOT.jar \
 --vocabularyName LifeStage \
 --vocabularyLabelEN "Life Stage" \
 --vocabularyDefinitionEN "A vocabulary to capture the broad stages that an organism passes through during its life cycle.
 This vocabulary was assembled based on the observed terms commonly used by the open data community, including those from citizen scientists." \